 Take action if the temperature is too high.
 If your graphics card’s temperature is always above the recommended range, you should take steps to lower the temperature.
 This could include cleaning the graphics card and the inside of your PC, improving airflow in the case, or replacing the thermal paste on the graphics card.

-I hope you find this guide helpful.
+I hope you find this guide helpful on how to check graphics card temperature on Windows 11.
 If you have any questions, feel free to leave them in the comment section below.